The summer holiday season is here and many working colleagues will be getting away for a well-earned and long-awaited break.

 Taking some quality time away from work is important, particularly to alleviate common symptoms of workplace stress.
 The Mental Health Foundation reported in 2018 that "over the past year, almost three quarters (74%) of people have at some point felt so stressed that they felt overwhelmed or unable to cope."

-People cite several reasons for this including; not wanting to fall behind, pressure from a boss, lack of staff support, constant organisational changes and also workplace culture.
-Another reason is the rapid growth of remote working, meaning work often travels with an individual rather than being left at the office door.
+As a result many people don’t use their entitled annual leave allowance or when taking it, find themselves still logging in and unable to take a proper break.
+People cite several reasons for this including; not wanting to fall behind, pressure from a boss, lack of staff support, constant organisational changes and workplace culture.
+The rapid rise of remote working also means that work often travels with an individual rather than being left behind.

 Why taking a break is important

 - Work life balance - using time away from work to exercise, catch up with family and friends, read a book and pursue hobbies is good for mental wellbeing and health

 - Physical benefits – an active lifestyle is good for short and long term health

 - Increased productivity – if your brain is frazzled by a constant flow of deadlines or overworking output and quality can slip